marsupialtail/quokka/docs/docs/simple.md

     return f.collect()
 ~~~

 Quokka supports filtering DataStreams by `DataStream.filter()`.
 Filters can be specified in SQL syntax.
 The columns in the SQL expression must exist in the schema of the DataStream.
-A more Pythonic way of doing this like `b = b[b.a < 5]` isn't supported yet, mainly due to the finickiness surrounding date types etc.
+A more Pythonic way of doing this like `b = b[b.a < 5]` isn't supported yet, mainly due to the finickiness surrounding date types etc. The result of a `filter()` is another DataStream whose Polars DataFrames will only contain rows that respect the predicate.

 On the plus side, Quokka uses the amazing [SQLGlot](https://github.com/tobymao/sqlglot) library to support most ANSI-SQL compliant predicates, including dates, between, IN, even arithmetic in conditions.
 Try out some different [predicates](datastream.md#filter)!
 Please give SQLGlot a star when you're at it.
-For example, you can specify this super complicated predicate for TPC-H query 6:
+For example, you can specify this super complicated predicate for [TPC-H query 6](https://github.com/dragansah/tpch-dbgen/blob/master/tpch-queries/6.sql):

 ~~~python
 def do_6():